Ready for school

 Try and sit at the table to eat together as often as you can.
 Mealtimes at school are fun and sociable times.

-Children will need to be able to feed themselves using a knife and fork sitting at a table.
+Children starting school will need to be able to feed themselves using a knife and fork sitting at a table.
 Get them to practice cutting up their food, ask them to carry their own plate and clear it away.

 • If your child is struggling to use a knife and fork, encourage them to scoop their food with a spoon.